maxi-blocks/maxi-blocks/readme.txt

 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

 == Changelog ==

+_Updates 22 May 2024_
+MaxiBlocks v1.8.6
+* Fix: Resolved an issue where broken icons were causing content to be hidden for Pure Footer Pro 103 / 104 / 105.
+This ensures that the footer content is properly displayed, enhancing the overall user experience.
+* Update: Implemented support for using empty Group and Column Maxi blocks (without Dynamic Content blocks inside), providing more flexibility in designing layouts.
+* Fix: Addressed pagination issues with Pure Blog Pro 12 and 24.
+To resolve this, Dynamic Content needs to be enabled for all blocks within these patterns, ensuring seamless pagination functionality.

 _Updates 16 May 2024_
 MaxiBlocks v1.8.5